smitbarmase/site/src/content/root/index.md

-# Hello, People of the Internet
+Hello, People of the Internet.

-I'm Smit.